Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 Learners and organisations receive an invoice for their course fees.

-Payments can be made via online banking or EFTPOS.
+Payments can be made via online banking.
 There are no credit card facilities.
 We cannot accept cheques.

 Issuing of certificates